+You can use essential oils in an air purifier in some specially designed machines.
 These are small air purifiers, usually with an evaporative pad just inside the outflow of air from the machine or actually on top of the machine.
 Drops of essential oil or put onto this pad.
-These air purifiers is small and most do not give their clean air delivery rate (CADR), so you have no idea what size room they will be suitable for.
-One that did give it is clean air delivery rate which is from an unrecognized manufacturer so we cannot be sure it is correct, it may be lower, would at best be suitable for a room 7′ x 7′.
+These air purifiers are small and most do not give their clean air delivery rate (CADR), so you have no idea what size room they will be suitable for.
+One that did give it’s clean air delivery rate which is from an unrecognized manufacturer so we cannot be sure it is correct, it may be lower, would at best be suitable for a room 7′ x 7′.
 The vast majority of these machines are from unrecognized manufacturers.

 It would be better to buy a more capable air purifier from a recognized manufacturer and put an air purifier pad near or actually on the air outlet.

 Essential Oils and Air Purifying Plants

 Air purifying plants can remove essential oils (Volatile organic compounds) from the air.
 However, to have a significant effect you would need hundreds of plants in one room.
 So do not need to worry that plants are likely to remove all the essential oils that you are putting into the air.

 Type of Diffuser-a Heat Diffuser or an Evaporative Diffuser Is Best For Use With an Air Purifier

 You need a diffuser to get the oils into the air but the type of diffuser is important as if the droplets in the air are too big then they will become caught in the HEPA filter in addition to being removed by the carbon filter.